 From vegan tacos to chickpea and potato curry, Confusion Plant Based Kitchen in Sheung Wan guarantees a happy belly and a smile on your face

-With vegetarian restaurants like Loving Hut and Green Common becoming more popular in The 852, it’s thrilling to see how the vegan scene has really stepped up its game.
+With vegetarian restaurants like Veda and Green Common becoming more popular in The 852, it’s thrilling to see how the vegan scene has really stepped up its game.
 While quinoa salad and avocado toast are still the most commonly seen vegan items on the streets, we vegans often crave something scrumptious and warm (ideally with some rice!)
-The newly-opened Confusion Plant Based Kitchen offers a wide range of vegan and vegetarian rice dishes, wraps and tacos.
+Confusion Plant Based Kitchen offers a wide range of vegan and vegetarian rice dishes, wraps and tacos.
 Whether you’re into Western, Indian or even Taiwanese flavours, you won’t be disappointed.

 Confusion Plant Based Kitchen in Sheung Wan

 Located on Jervois Street in Sheung Wan, Confusion Plant Based Kitchen is a welcoming spot that is perfect for long chats or just chilling by yourself.
 Judging by the number of customers coming in and out to order their takeouts, it seems that this place has already gained a dedicated following just within months of opening.
 Established by Lisa Terauchi, Confusion Plant Based Kitchen is all about creating hearty vegan comfort food that makes everyone happy, including meat eaters.
 Salads are a big no in here anyway, and we don’t complain, because they serve things that are even better.